jasny/hackathon-google-cloud/README.md

 # Agent Connect

-An AI trust layer that stores your personal data and payment preferences in a personal memory bank, letting you share information with websites through a controlled consent flow — keeping you in full control while making interactions faster and more seamless.
+An AI trust layer that puts you in control of your personal data.
+Agent Connect stores your data in a personal memory bank, lets you share it with websites on your own terms, and gives you a single dashboard to see and revoke exactly what you've shared — and for what purpose.
+The result is a more personalized web, less repetitive form-filling, and genuine GDPR compliance built into the interaction itself.

 ## The Problem

-Every time you sign up for a new service or make a payment, you fill in the same form fields over and over: name, address, date of birth, payment method.
-You have no visibility into what data is stored where, and no easy way to revoke it.
+Every time you sign up for a new service, you fill in the same fields: name, address, date of birth, payment method.
+The website stores a copy and uses it however it likes.
+You have no visibility into what data is held where, what it is used for, or how to take it back.
+Meanwhile, the website gets a bare minimum of information because long forms have low completion rates — so both sides lose.

+On top of this, GDPR requires organisations to collect data for a specific, stated purpose and not reuse it for something else.
+In practice, users consent to vague privacy policies they never read, and organisations have no clean way to demonstrate per-field, per-purpose consent.

 ## The Solution

-Agent Connect is a Chrome extension that acts as a personal data agent.
-Websites can declare they support the Agent Connect protocol, and users can choose to share specific data fields — and complete payments — through the extension, without typing anything manually.
-All shared data is tracked and revocable from a central permissions dashboard.
+Agent Connect is a Chrome extension that acts as your personal data agent.
+Your data lives in your agent — not scattered across dozens of websites.
+When you visit a site that supports Agent Connect, it tells your agent what data it needs and why.
+You review the request, choose exactly which fields to share, and confirm.
+The site receives the data, personalizes your experience immediately, and the interaction is logged in your permissions dashboard with the stated purpose attached.

+You stay in control: you can see every field shared with every site and revoke any of it at any time.
+Websites get richer, more accurate data because sharing is frictionless.
+And the consent record — with explicit per-field purposes — is exactly what GDPR requires.

 ---